 Humans are the toyboys of rabbit-shaped animals; however, unlike the Ohms in Laloux's Fantastic Planet, these animals are benevolent indeed.
 And they allow humans both the quest for knowledge and adventure.
 Human sensitivity (a kiss makes your astronaut helmet grow) and the thirst for knowledge (a wise man who tries to do the improbable) are the marks of this Rubik's cube called Earth.

 Giving her characters time to develop and learn, Bucsi proceeds at a leisurely but steadfast pace to meet more characters along the way -including a girl who knows how to write and is close to water -the source of life.
 Sound not only complements the image, but sometimes it even stands as a child's carousel bell toy: all kinds of individuated sounds make up for each galactic body in the compass.

-Without a wicked development in order, Solar Walk makes a potent case for a universe which really can be recreated at will -if you really try.
+Without a wicked development in order, Solar Walk makes a potent case for a universe that really can be recreated at will -if you really try.
 Its results are not, of course, expected, but this is what we can afford.
 Réka Bucsi has crafted a thoughtful and immensely heartwarming, animated storytelling of our universal walk.

 Director: Réka Bucsi

 Screenwriter: Réka Bucsi

 Animation: Nicole Stafford, Jason Reicher, Cyrille Chauvin, Pernille Kjaer